 If you work here, especially as a commercial fisherman, you have a real chance of dying on the job.
 If you are out to sea, at least three nautical miles from the coast, and you experience a fatal accident, your loved ones will be bereft, but they can also collect benefits.
 Your loved ones can get money for your lost wages, funeral expenses, and pain and suffering.

-The Alaska Fisherman’s Fund
+The Alaska Fishermen’s Fund

 Because the work of commercial fishing around Anchorage and Alaska is so dangerous, the state has set up a special fund that can help injured commercial fishermen or their loved ones if they die on the job.

 The fund pays out up to $10,000 to cover lost wages, medical bills, and other expenses associated with the illness or injuries incurred in an accident on the job.
 That money can also go to dependents of deceased fishermen.
-Still, the fund is meant only for those workers who have already exhausted other sources of public funding and insurance payouts.
+Still, the fund is meant only for workers who have already exhausted other sources of public funding and insurance payouts.

 Finding an Anchorage Maritime Lawyer

-If you live and work in the Anchorage maritime industry, you can find experienced maritime lawyers who are prepared to help you fight for benefits if your job causes you to get hurt or sick.
+If you live and work in the Anchorage maritime industry, you can find experienced maritime lawyers prepared to help you fight for benefits if your job causes you to get hurt or sick.

 The maritime laws covering you and your industry can be confusing if you have not studied the law extensively.
 These lawyers have specialized in maritime laws to help people like you.

 This professional can also help you make deadlines and can represent you in court or arbitration if your battle goes that far.
-Most of all, a lawyer will give you your best chance of getting the most money out of your claim.
+Most of all, a lawyer will give you the best chance of getting the most money out of your claim.